Kaggle/kaggle-api/README.md

 ## Limitations
-The biggest limitation at the moment is that kernels are not supported in any way at this point.
-We do intend to implement support in the near future, though there's no ETA.
-Additionally, working with large datasets (>= 2GB) is currently not possible.
+Currently working with large datasets (>= 2GB) is not possible.
+Kernel support is also preliminary and may have some issues.

 ## License